 How can a New York Disability Discrimination Attorney Help Me?

 There are two basic forms of relief available in New York disability discrimination cases: job reinstatement and monetary awards.

 Some people are interested in getting their job back, and this is possible.
 Job reinstatement is one of the remedies provided by the law.

 The most common type of relief is money in the form of a penalty against the employer.
 Victims of disability discrimination are entitled to be “made whole.”

-The New York disability discrimination attorneys at Ottinger Employment Lawyers can help you recovery your job or obtain a payment to compensate you for your losses.
+The New York disability discrimination attorneys at Ottinger Employment Lawyers can help you recover your job or obtain payment to compensate you for your losses.